-- They’re soaked again in water up to 190 degrees F°, to facilitate the release of the collagen from the hide.
+- Next, they are soaked in hot, 190 degrees F° water to facilitate the release of the collagen from the hide.

 - The last steps are composed of a series of evaporation and milling techniques, which gives us the final result of a pure collagen protein powder.

 Regardless of where you purchase your collagen peptides, here are some best practices to consider:

 - Check the amino acid profile.
 Always check the label for the top three amino acids that make up collagen: glycine, proline, and hydroxyproline.
 Choose brands that are transparent about their product’s entire amino acid profile, meaning every amino acid will be listed on the label.